EGR304-2025-F-101/team101.github.io/docs/Appendix/App-Team-Org.md

 ## Mission Statement

-"We strive to ignite curiosity and innovation in engineering, turning ideas into tangible projects, developing leadership and collaboration skills, and making a meaningful impact through hands-on learning and teamwork."
+“We want to explore new ideas in engineering, build real projects together, learn how to work as a team, and grow our skills through hands-on experience.”

 ## Communication Channels